Estimated reading time: 12 minutes

 What is psilocybin?

-Psilocybin is a naturally occurring psychedelic compound.
-It is found in over 200 species of mushrooms.
-For centuries, Indigenous and tribal communities around the world have used psilocybin for spiritual, ceremonial, and other purposes.
+Psilocybin is a naturally occurring psychedelic compound found in over 200 species of mushrooms.
+For centuries, Indigenous and tribal communities have used psilocybin for spiritual, ceremonial, and other purposes.
 Regulated psilocybin services are now a legal option in Oregon.
-However, psilocybin is still a
+A Psilocybin Consultant can help you understand both the historical context and the modern regulatory landscape.
+Note that psilocybin remains a Schedule I substance under the Federal Controlled Substances Act.

 What are the benefits of psilocybin?

 Research suggests psilocybin may help address depression, anxiety, trauma, and addiction.
 Studies have also found it can increase spiritual well-being.
 To learn more about the research on psilocybin benefits and risks, see the Scientific Literature Review and Cultural and Anthropological Information.
-These publications are available in
+These publications are available in English and Spanish.
+Consulting a Psilocybin Consultant can provide further insights into current research and its practical implications.

 What are psilocybin services?